 All participants on the mountain share responsibilities in Colorado according to the Ski Safety Act.
 Many of these responsibilities are guidelines to enforce safe skiing.
 For example, skiers approaching from uphill must yield to downhill skiers and if you are traversing the mountain, merging skiers must yield to skiers crossing downhill.
 All skiers need to recognize their ability and ski within the appropriate terrain while avoiding reckless behavior, which may harm others or yourself.
-If you are involved in an accident, neither party may leave the collision scene before giving personal information to ski patrol.
+If you are involved in a ski accident, neither party may leave the collision scene before giving personal information to ski patrol.
 Often times, skiers have insurance that will cover them for their fault but it is important to gather their information.
 If another person is at fault for the collision, contact us at Ramos Law and we will take the necessary steps for you.

 Other Accidents at Colorado Ski Areas

 Ski resort employees, particularly those with operation duties, have liability protection written into law but they also include limitations.
 Ski areas do have legal requirements related to chairlift operation, grooming machines, snowmobiles, and the installation of manmade features and boundary ropes.
 Failure to abide by the legal requirements, for both resorts and skiers, constitutes as negligence and the situation can end up in the courtroom.

 Steamboat Resort is committed to promoting safety on the mountain in which skiers and riders must comply with the Colorado Ski Safety Act, Your Responsibility Code, and the Colorado law.
 They also take pride in their SlopeWise policy, prohibiting reckless skiing, offensive behavior and any violations, to ensure safe conditions.
 If any rules or laws are violated, uniformed personnel are reserved the right to terminate privileges on a first offense.

 In Case of Injury